Updated: December 18, 2013

 © 2012 Rachel Carter

 When the tinsel starts clogging the vacuum, the recycle bin is overloaded with wrapping paper and the drying balsam needles are sticking to your socks, it is time to explore your New Year's Eve options.
 Vermont has plenty to offer.
-Popular, family-friendly First Night events can be found in Brattleboro, Montpelier, Burlington and Stratton Mountain.
+Popular, family-friendly First Night events can be found in Burlington and at Stratton Mountain.
 The Vermont Department of Tourism provides creative suggestions for celebrating New Year's Eve in Vermont